devAlphaSystem/Alpha-System-Skopos/README.md

 #### Appearance
 - **Theme**: Light or Dark mode
 - **Auto-detect**: Uses system preference
+- **Collapsible Sidebar**: Toggle the sidebar width to maximize workspace
+  - Click the collapse button in the sidebar header to toggle
+  - Preference is saved across sessions in browser localStorage
+  - On mobile devices, sidebar always displays at full width when open

 #### Dashboard Updates
 - **Auto-refresh**: Enable/disable automatic updates